konetichandrakant/online_booking/README.md

--> Used React-JS for front-end and i have notintegrated this project with back-end and any databases.
+-> Used React-JS for front-end and i have not integrated this project with any back-end framework and any databases.

--> I have mainly focused on front-end part.
+-> I have mainly focused on front-end part whic is React-JS used many hooks to optimise the performance.

 -> The only part where the whole logic is written is validations part which is in customer_details section.